link-nv/logback-s3-rolling-policy/README.md

   * `JVM_SHUTDOWN_HOOK` This will add a runtime shutdown hook.
 If you're using a webapplication, please use the `SERVLET_CONTEXT`, as the JVM shutdown hook is not really safe to use here.
   * `SERVLET_CONTEXT` This will register a shutdown hook to the context destroyed method of `RollingPolicyContextListener`.
 Don't forget to actually add the context listener to you `web.xml`. (see below)
 * `rolloverOnExit` Whether to rollover when your application is being shut down or not.
 Boolean value, defaults to `false`.
 If this is set to `false`, and you have defined a `shutdownHookType`, then the log file will be uploaded as is.
-* `prefixTimestamp` Whether to prefix the uploaded filename with a timestamp formatted as `yyyyMMdd_HHmmss` or not.
+* `prefixTimestamp` Whether to prefix the uploaded filename with a epoch timestamp or not.
 Boolean value, defaults to `false`.
 * `prefixIdentifier` Whether to prefix the uploaded filename with an identifier or not.
 Boolean value, defaults to `false`.
 If running on an AWS EC2 instance, the instance ID will be used.
 If not running on an AWS EC2 instance, the hostname address will be used.
 If the hostname address can't be used, a UUID will be used.

 ### web.xml